Epiprocta

-Epiprocta is one of the two extant suborders of the Odonata (the order to which dragonflies and damselflies belong).
-It was proposed relatively recently, having been created to accommodate the inclusion of the Anisozygoptera.
+Epiprocta, also called Epiproctophora, is one of the two extant suborders of the Odonata, which contains living dragonflies (Anisoptera), as well as Epiophlebioptera, which has a single known living genus Epiophlebia.
+Crown group Epiprocta first appeared during the Early Jurassic.
+It was proposed in 1992 by Heinrich Lohmann to accommodate the inclusion of the Anisozygoptera.
 The latter has been shown to be not a natural suborder, but rather a paraphyletic collection of lineages, so it has been combined with the previous suborder Anisoptera, the well-known dragonflies, into the Epiprocta.
 The old suborder Anisoptera is proposed to become an infraorder within the Epiprocta, whereas the "anisozygopterans" included here form the infraorder Epiophlebioptera.
+In Lohmann's original circumscription of the Epiprocta he also included the Tarsophlebiidae in it but Rehn (2003) placed it among the Zygoptera.

+Cladogram of Epiprocta after Rehn et al. 2003:

+Epiproctophora is used as the clade containing all odonatans living and extinct more closely related to living epiproctans than to damselflies.